Paolo-Maffei/xplproject/xpllib.Net/trunk/xpllib/ReadMe.txt

   - New event; xPLListener.InvalidMessageReceived.
 This event is raised if a received message cannot be parsed into a xPLMessage object.
 The raw xPL string is passed along
-  - The sourcecode now also contains an example application that demonstrates how to use the xpllib to create xPL applications
+  - The sourcecode now also contains an example application that demonstrates how to use the xpllib to create xPL applications, not complete yet, but its a start...

 FIXED in 5.2
   - "States" used with the xPLListener object could not be restored (exception was thrown)